Origination date: 10/1/93

 If an employee is rehired within 12 months of termination, his/her prior months/years of service will be restored for vacation earning purposes.

 Supervisors shall not approve vacation leave that will cause an employee to use more than he/she has earned.
-By doing so, it will be considered a gift of state funds which is in violation of the law.

 Sick leave while on vacation is authorized only when the employee has a major illness or injury and is unable to continue the vacation activity.
 A physician's written statement may be required to verify such an illness.
 Refer to Policy 4.03 Sick Leave.